wiedemak/uap/doc/source/configuration.rst

 .. note::

-   Please be aware that the |pyyaml_link|, the YAML parser used by uap, does not complain about keys with the same name.
+   Please be aware that the `PyYAML`_, the YAML parser used by uap, does not complain about keys with the same name.
    But drops one of the duplicates without giving an error.